BlueberryMC/NativeUtil/README.md

 # NativeUtil
-Adds some methods that is possible in JNI, but not possible in Java (without using Unsafe etc).
+Adds some methods that are possible in JNI, but not possible in Java (without using Unsafe etc.)

+Be careful though: `callTypeMethod` and `invokeType` methods are ~34x slower than reflection (68.447 ± 30.569 ns/op).

 ## Repository